-- To insert a chart at the table level, select the table, then choose Chart. - To insert a chart at the table-header level, select a column header in the table header row, then choose Chart.
+- To insert a chart at the table level, select the table, then choose Chart, and select a chart technology. - To insert a chart at the table header level, select a column header in the table header row, then choose Chart, and select a chart technology.
 If your report design contains sections, selecting a column header does not enable Chart on the toolbar.
-You must first delete the existing section or sections, select a column header and insert the chart, then recreate the section or sections. - To insert a chart at a section level, select the section heading, then choose Chart.
+You must first delete the existing section or sections, select a column header and insert the chart, then recreate the section or sections. - To insert a chart at a section level, select the section heading, then choose Chart, and select a chart technology.

-After you insert a chart, BIRT Studio displays the chart editor, shown in Figure 8-5.
+After you insert a chart, BIRT Studio displays the chart wizard, as shown in Figure 8-5.
 You use the chart editor to select a chart type, select data for the chart, and format the chart.

-Figure 8-5 The chart editor displaying the Chart-Type page
+Figure 8-5 The chart wizard displaying the Chart-Type page